grame-cncm/faustdoc/src/tutorials/basic-osc.md

 ```
 <!-- /faust-run -->

-> Don't forget that you can always print the output of a Faust program by using the in the [Faust Online IDE](https://faustide.grame.fr) `misc/csv`
+> Don't forget that you can always print the output of a Faust program by using the `misc/csv` option in the [Faust Online IDE](https://faustide.grame.fr).

 * The current counter counts one by one.
-Instead we'd like to count slower 0.01
+Instead we'd like it to count more slowly, by 0.01.
-by 0.01.

 <!-- faust-run -->